java/devjava-content/app/pages/learn/01_tutorial/01_your-first-java-app/03_writing-java-applications-with-eclipse.md

 <a id="content_assist">&nbsp;</a>
 ## Content Assist

 Eclipse can help you write Java code by automatically completing parts of it.
-When pressing the key combination `Ctrl`+`Space` (or `Alt`+`/` on chinese systems or `⌘`+`/` on chinese MacOS systems) while editing Java code, Eclipse automatically suggests ways to complete the code.
+When pressing the key combination `Ctrl`+`Space` (or `⌘`+`Space` on MacOS or `Alt`+`/` on chinese systems) while editing Java code, Eclipse automatically suggests ways to complete the code.
 These suggestions can be confirmed by pressing `Enter` or double-clicking on the suggestions.

 For example, typing `main` in a class followed by pressing `Ctrl`+`Space` suggests adding a main method.
 [![Content assist suggesting a main method](/assets/images/eclipse/content_assist_main.png)](/assets/images/eclipse/content_assist_main.png)